Download PDF

 Government Size

-The top individual income and corporate tax rates are 20 percent.
-Other taxes include value-added and capital gains taxes.
-The overall tax burden equals 11.4 percent of total domestic income.
-Government spending has amounted to 15.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.3 percent of GDP.
-Public debt is equivalent to 43.6 percent of GDP.
+The top individual and corporate tax rates are 20 percent.
+The tax burden equals 11.2 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 15.3 percent and –2.7 percent of GDP.
+Public debt equals 53.1 percent of GDP.

 Regulatory Efficiency